kosaj/bs-assessment/README.md

 ## Issues

-- eslint for some reason don't want to lint .js files..
+- eslint for some reason don't want to lint .js files.. / same for json files